 What is Sleep Hygiene?

-While I will admit to some alarm the first time a doctor told me I should consider practicing “sleep hygiene,” I had no clue what it was.
 The definition of sleep hygiene is surprisingly simple.
-It is a series of healthy sleep habits that you can use to improve your ability to fall asleep and […]
+It is a series of healthy sleep habits that you can use to improve your ability to fall asleep and stay that way.
+In other words, it’s mostly healthy habits you should implement to improve your sleep.
+Your mind, your mood, and your overall well-being will all […]